-- The “error budget,” dictated by the Service Levels Objectives (SLO) that the Product team defines and communicates on, with internal teams and customers.
+- The “error budget,” is dictated by the Service Levels Objectives (SLO) that the Product team defines and communicates on, with internal teams and customers.

 This error budget drives the amount of time allowed for upgrade and maintenance downtime.
 The more and earlier you use it, the less is left should you urgently need it.
 This forces the team to plan wisely, but more importantly: be creative to only use this “budget” when necessary.

-- The focus on “Everything as code,” and by “everything” I mean application and infrastructure deployment, testing, and operations.
+- The focus is on “Everything as code,” and by “everything” I mean application and infrastructure deployment, testing, and operations.

-No room for manual, as manual loses time, is error-prone and worth of all: not predictable.
+No room for manual, as manual loses time, is error prone and worth of all: not predictable.
 And how can our customers feel comfortable with a solution, if they can’t predict the outcomes of some standard operations?